sbancuz/Appunti/Rational Agents.md

 agent = architecture + program
 $$

+In general the architecture makes the percepts from the sensors available to the program.
 ### Types of agents

 The is no unique solution but there are some approaches to build agents of increasing complexity.
 You could try to encode your knowledge, but that could be either too complex or you could be just not skilled enough in the topic your training your agent.